-Contact Children's Ministries to subscribe to their email communications (please click here).
+Contact Children's Ministries at firstname.lastname@example.org to subscribe to their email communications.

 Sunday School Program (September – May)

-Children’s Sunday School meets at 10:15A on the lower level of the church.
-For children up to age two, we have a nursery staffed between 9:00A until the end of the Worship Service.
+Children’s Sunday School meets at 10:00A outside in our courtyard or on the lower level of the church depending on the weather.
 Trained volunteer teachers and youth assistants engage the children in Bible stories, activities, crafts, music, and more.
-Sunday School is coordinated by Alix Wright, our Director of Children’s Ministries.
+Sunday School is coordinated by Rev. Alix Wright, our Minister to Children and Families.

 Vacation Bible School